Kaja

 Towards the end of the class I felt more grounded and calm.
 And so I practiced with this teacher for 2 more years until I decided, that I wanted to dive deeper and applied for a 4-year teacher training (800 hrs) with the "Yogaforum Duesseldorf".

-My style of yoga has evolved and changed quite a lot within the years after having completed my teacher training in 2013.
+My style of yoga has evolved and changed quite a lot throughout the years and it will keep on changing.

 Yoga personally helped me deal with panic attacks and a diagnosed anxiety disorder, which I had been struggling with since my late teens.

-Through yoga I learned how to be more in touch with myself, my body and my feelings - experiencing that sensations as well as thoughts and emotions come and go and that now of them harm me.
-Basically the opposite.
-If I surrender to them, allow them to pass through me and not fight with them, they disappear much more easily.
+As a very sensitive and empathatic person, yoga taught me how to be more in touch with myself, my body and my emotions - experiencing that sensations as well as thoughts and feelings come and go and that none of them harm me.
+And if I surrender to them, allow them to pass through me and not fight with them, they disappear much more easily.

 A few words on Laghavam